mousedownmike/caldart/README.md

 ## About The Author

 My name is Mike Dalrymple and I'm a software engineer based in San Luis Obispo.
 I've been developing web based software for over 20 years.
-My most recent company was sold to Comcast in 2016 and I've been working on a new General Aviation focues project for the past two years.
+My most recent company was sold to Comcast in 2016 and I've been working on a new General Aviation focued project for the past two years.
 I have a fair bit of experience with the technologies mentioned in this proposal.
 My personal site [mikedalrymple.com][12] is built with most of the proposed tools and should provide a great starting point for this project.

 [1]: https://wordpress.org/
 [2]: https://civicrm.org/home